PolicyEngine/policyengine-us/CONTRIBUTING.md

 >   - All parameters are assumed to be valid until and end date is explicitely specified with an `<END>` tag

 When a Pull Request contains several disctincts changes, several paragraphs may be added to the Changelog.
 To be properly formatted in Markdown, these paragraphs must be separated by `<!-- -->`.

+## CodeSpaces for PolicyEngine

+1. If you haven't already, fork the **PolicyEngine/policyengine-us**(http://github.com/PolicyEngine/policyengine-us) repository to your personal account
+> Leave the **Copy the master branch only** box checked <br>

+2. From **GitHub Codespaces** (https://github.com/codespaces), click **New codespace**
+3. Select  **yourusername/policyengine-us** as the repository and all other defaults
+4. Create new codespace from blanck template
+5. In the terminal, type **conda create -n policyengine python=3.9 -y**
+6. In the terminal, type **conda init**
+7. Restart terminal (click the bin icon to delete the terminal, and start a new terminal from the menu on top)
+8. In the new terminal, type **conda activate policyengine**
+9. In the same terminal, type **make install**
+10. Check out the issue you want to work on
+>If no issue, create one at github.com/policyengine/policyengine-us, or from the GitHub extension in Codespaces <br>
+11. After making any changes, run **make test** in the temrinal to test
+>This sometimes fails with **[Makefile:9: test] Killed** after a while
+>To run a specific test or folder of tests, run **policyengine-core test [path]**
+>Optionally with **-v** to get verbose output (the computation tree)

+12. When returning to the Codespace:
+  1. Return to GitHub Codespaces
+  2. Open the codespace you previously made
+  3. Open terminal
+  4. Run **conda activate policyengine** in the temrinal
+    >> If this fails, it means your codespaces session has expired, you need to re-run step **5-7**